Snorkeling Moorea and Bora Bora, French Polynesia - Trip Report

 On Moorea besides the Bora Bora Hilton itself, our best snorkel was at The Lagoonarium Village.
-We hired a catamaran but there are tours with pick up shuttle on certain days.
-The coral garden there is beautiful, as well as many species of fish.
+We hired a catamaran but there are tours with a pick up shuttle on certain days.
+The coral garden there is beautiful, and there was also many species of fish.
 I also did a Hilton Activities Desk trip that left from the Intercontinental to see rays and sharks.
 They did a coral garden 30-minute snorkel that was very good also.

-My husband went deep sea fishing and caught a 5 lb. tuna, the only catch on the boat that day.
-The captain stated that the very large fish were gone from over-fishing.
+My husband went deep sea fishing and caught a five pound tuna, the only catch on the boat that day.
+The captain stated that the very large fish were gone from overfishing.